All Saints Pocklington

 Much as we love our beautiful, ancient building, we recognise our facilities are limited.
 We have made many improvements over recent years, but there is still much to be done.

-If you would like to make a donation to the ministry, mission and maintentance of All Saints, please click the givealittle icon here: |
+ministry, mission and maintentance of All Saints, please click the givealittle icon here: